raul23/nlp/README.rst

    Total time: 0.57 second

+`:warning:` There is an **overhead** when starting the language classification with ``langdetect`` as can be seen with the first text taken 0.562 second.
+When re-running the classification after the initial classification, the first text actually took ~ 0.007 second.

 `:star:` By default, the third method shows results for the multiclass classification (if the ``pycountry`` package is found) but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with those of the other methods.